Ezequiel Duran Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.69 team ERA ranks second among all MLB pitching staffs.
+- The Rays have the top team ERA across all MLB pitching staffs (3.71).

-- Rays pitchers combine to give up 101 home runs (one per game), the ninth-fewest in the league.
+- Rays pitchers combine to give up the ninth-fewest home runs in baseball (103 total, 1.1 per game).

+- Littell (0-1) gets the starting nod for the Rays, his third this season.

-- The right-hander's last time out came on Saturday, July 8 against the Atlanta Braves, when he tossed five innings, surrendering four earned runs while giving up five hits.
+- In his most recent time out -- out of the bullpen on Sunday, July 9 -- the right-hander threw two innings against the Atlanta Braves, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.